athervvidhate/liftingML/README.md

 ## Infrastructure and deployment

-- The app is containerized with a slim Python 3.12 base image.
+- The app is containerized with Docker.
 It installs a CPU-only PyTorch wheel and project dependencies.
 The container exposes port 8080 for Streamlit.
 - Google App Engine (Flexible) is used for deployment, with a custom runtime configuration and autoscaling between 1–2 instances by default.
 CPU and memory allocations are specified to balance responsiveness with cost.
 - Model and data artifacts are fetched from Google Cloud Storage using `gcsfs`.
 If cloud access fails, the application falls back to local copies baked into the image or present on disk.
-- Environment variables:
-  - MODEL_BUCKET: the GCS bucket containing model directories (e.g., `albert_finetuned`, `roberta_finetuned`).
-  - DATA_BUCKET: the GCS bucket containing CSV artifacts (`cleaned_600k.csv`, `program_features.csv`, `final_features.csv`).

 ## Design choices and trade-offs